A key role of the association is that of training.

 For further details click here: Course in A Case 2017

-Information on the British Beekeeping Association courses and examinations can be found on the BBKA website.
+Information on courses offered by the British Beekeeping Association and their examinations can be found on the BBKA website.